 The same tools Stata uses to create its GUI are available to you as well.
 You can extend the GUI by creating your own dialogs and adding your own menus.
 The same code you write on your computer will work across Windows, Mac, and Unix.

-There are many preferences for adjusting the layout of Stata’s windows, its fonts, colors, and more.
+- There are many preferences for adjusting the layout of Stata’s windows, its fonts, colors, and more.
 Stata even lets you choose from several preset schemes ideal for presentations, high-resolution monitors, and more.
-In particular, high-DPI support has been enhanced in Stata 14.*
+High-DPI displays are fully supported.

-Stata’s GUI is available not just in English, but also in Spanish and Japanese.
+- Stata’s GUI is available not just in English, but also in Chinese, Japanese, Korean, Spanish, and Swedish.
 If your operating system is set to operate in one of those languages, Stata will use it by default.
-If you wish to manually change the language, you can do so from Stata’s Preferences or via the set locale_ui command.*
+If you wish to manually change the language, you can do so from Stata’s Preferences or via the set locale_ui command.